codingwithmaajid/Hack2Skill-APAC/README.md

-# AI Agent Web Interface
+# AI Agent Web Interface.

 A modern, responsive, and beautifully designed AI Chat interface built using standard web technologies (HTML, CSS, JS) and powered by a FastAPI backend integrated with Google's Gemini 2.5 Flash model.